Skip to content

 Sample Output

-Here is the sample output for a OBDS System deployed in OCI using Oracle DB Operator OBDS Controller with KMS configurations.
+This log file is an example output log file for a OBDS System deployed in OCI using Oracle DB Operator OBDS Controller with KMS configurations.